blubfix/querify/README.md

 # querify
-Repository for the new Whishhz App
+Repository for the new Whishhz App.